one-ware/one-ware.com/docs/one-ai/01-get-started.md

 ### Create

-You can use one project to train different AI models, so you can test our different configurations.
+You can train different AI models for the same project, so you can test our different configurations.

 <img src="/img/ai/one_ai_plugin/train.png" alt="Train" style={{ width: '100%' }} />